You've written your manuscript. It's as good as it's going to be. It's time to get it out into the real world – and you need an agent.

 If you’re new to the writing game, these are my five pointers, based on my experiences of the industry (others will have their own tips but these are mine and I'm sticking to them) – for finding yourself an agent:

-5. Refer to the experts Use the Writers’ & Artists’ Yearbook as a source of agents to approach (it carries a complete listing of all the UK agents you could hope for) as well as further advice from Philippa Milnes-Smith on ‘How to Get an Agent’.
+- Refer to the experts.
+Use the Writers’ & Artists' Yearbook as a source of agents to approach (it carries a complete listing of all the UK agents you could hope for) as well as further advice from articles written by literary agents.